spack/spack/lib/spack/docs/workflows.rst

 1. It subclasses ``CMakePackage`` instead of ``Package``.
 This eliminates the need to write an ``install()`` method, which is defined in the superclass.
-Instead, one just needs to write the ``configure_args()`` method.
+Instead, write the ``configure_args()`` method.
 That method should return the arguments needed for the ``cmake`` command (beyond the standard CMake arguments, which Spack will include already).
-These arguments are typically used to turn features on/off in the build.
+These arguments are typically used to turn features on or off in the build.

 2. It specifies a non-checksummed version ``develop``.
 Running ``spack install mylib@develop`` the ``@develop`` version will install the latest version off the develop branch.
-This method of download is useful for the developer of a project while it is in active development; however, it should only be used by developers who control and trust the repository in question!
+This method of download is useful while a project is in active development; however, it should only be used by developers who control and trust the repository in question!

 3. The ``url``, ``url_for_version()`` and ``homepage`` attributes are not used in development.
-Don't worry if you don't have any, or if they are behind a firewall.
+Don't worry if you don't have any or if they are behind a firewall.

 ^^^^^^^^^^^^^^^^